harshitdevio/AI-Distributed-File-Orchestrator/README.md

 Ark1 is a local AI-powered file organizer.

 It scans a directory, classifies files using a zero-shot LLM (facebook/bart-large-mnli), and orchestrates them into suitable directories as per the data provided by the LLM.
-The project is split into independent decoupled services that communicate over NATS, allowing the orchestration layer and the inference layer to operate & evolve separately.
+The project is split into independent, decoupled services that communicate over NATS, allowing the orchestration and the inference layers to operate & evolve separately.

 ## Overview